blue background with different energy examples

 Circle Participants

-Who can be circle participant?
-Early to mid-career researchers from any field/discipline/sector working in energy research area who are from underrepresented and minoritised groups, including early career researchers, women, racialised minorities*, LGBTQ+ individuals, and individuals with disabilities.
+We welcome early to mid-career researchers from any field, discipline, or sector working in energy research area who are from underrepresented and minoritised groups, including early career researchers, women, racialised minorities*, LGBTQ+ individuals, and individuals with disabilities.

 How will it work?